Xirider/codegen/README.md

 ## Results

-This is an example function created after running the 1.5 billion parameter model for 14k iterations.
+This is an example function created by the model after training the 1.5 billion parameter model for 14k iterations.
 The input conditioning was "def join_text(text_list):":

 ```python
 def join_text(text_list):